 - I have other health conditions.
 How can I best manage these conditions together?

-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend viewing?
+- Are there brochures or other printed material that I can have?
+What websites do you recommend?

 What to expect from your doctor